ulyssesmtr/django_rest_clients_api/README.md

 #### Endpoints

-GET /clients -> Display all the clients data stored in the database.
+GET /clients -> Display all the clients data registered in the database.

 POST /clients -> Create a new client.